 - Bulky buy options

 The Liqui Moly 2041 is an excellent all-round synthetic oil but it does come with a premium price tag.
-However, the German made oil provides superior performance and is backed by the reputable brand.Check it Out
+However, the German made oil provides superior performance and is backed by the reputable brand for complete peace of mind.

 9. Castrol 03063 GTX MAGNATEC Full Synthetic

 Another full synthetic motor oil by Castrol is the GTX MAGNATEC , which is suitable for gasoline engines.
-The formula is available as a 5W-20 or 5W-30 oil and designed to cling onto critical parts to provide an added layer or protection.
+The formula is available as a 5W-20 or 5W-30 oil and is designed to cling onto critical parts to provide an added layer of protection.

 The brand state that the intelligent molecules get to work instantly as soon as you start the engine.
-The protective layer that forms reduces engine wear and keeps critical components up to four time smoother according to independent testing.
+The protective layer that forms reduces engine wear and keeps the critical components up to four times smoother according to independent testing.